Warning of more heavy rain after flash flooding and freak hailstorms

 “We had a storm here about 20 years ago, called Hurricane Charlie.
 I think this has been worse.”

-Mr Caldert added he had not lost any livestock but the flood washed away most of his 160 bales of silage.

-He said: “The bridge has gone.
+He added: “The bridge has gone.
 There’s quite a few bridges have gone.”

 Malham Tarn, in the Yorkshire Dales, had 3.2in (82.2mm) of rain in 24 hours, the majority in the space of four hours.
 The monthly average in the area for this time of year is 3.5in (89mm).

-The Met Office has said storms could dump up to 1.6in (40mm) of rain in two hours in places on Wednesday.
+And the Met Office said storms could dump up to 1.6in (40mm) of rain in two hours in places on Wednesday.

 A yellow weather warning for rain has been issued for parts of central and northern England, while a similar alert for thunderstorms is in place in Scotland.